Climate Lens Traffic Light Assessment

 Your vote for climate will encourage all politicians, regardless of party affiliation to take urgent action on the climate and ecological emergency.

-Our Traffic Light Voting Guides aim to help voters improve the way democracy works in NSW.
+Our Traffic Light Voting Guides aim to help voters improve the way democracy works.
 As part of our pursuit of action on climate, Vote Climate One strongly supports progressive minor parties and independents.
 The recent rise of community independents and the corresponding demise of support for the two major parties is a hopeful sign.
 The influence and wisdom of these independent representatives has the capacity to transform our democracy.
 Perhaps our political parties can be inspired to rid themselves of the insidious influence of lobbyist donors.
 Consequently the focus of their undivided attention can turn to the implementation of solutions to the climate emergency to aid human survival (the one issue that really matters!) and the broad common good.

 Our assessment in a nut shell.